eryph-org/dotnet-identitymodel/README.md

 ## Using

 This sample shows how to lookup a client from the current system and requests an access token from the haipa identity service.
-You will have to add a reference to the Haipa.ClientRuntime.Configuration nuget package to use this example.
+You will have to add a reference to the Eryph.ClientRuntime.Configuration nuget package to use this example.

 ```csharp